 If your cruise program takes you through the tunnel then you'll enjoy this.
 The bigger your barge the longer it will take to pass the tunnel.
 On small hire boats, the journey should last 40 minutes to an hour.
 For a barge of 30 metres long you should count 2 hours, however for a 38-metre barge consider 3 hours to accomplish the crossing.

 The traffic is always in one direction.
 Traffic is regulated by the lock keepers at each end of the tunnel; ecluse 1 Yonne and ecluse 1 Saône.
 You must have permission from one of the lock-keepers to pass the tunnel & your boat must be equipped with lighting and life jackets.
 Hence you are not allowed through on canoes, rafts etc.

 The tunnel is now equipped with lighting and has been renovated to meet the European safety standards.

 The electric tug arriving in Pouilly en Auxois after passing the tunnel and towing cargo barges.
 Dated 1921

 This is a close up of the previous photograph.
 You can see the chain on which the electric tug pulled, and the metal arm that is touching the electric cables above.

 The tug leaving Pouilly en Auxois, heading towards the tunnel and Escommes, dates from 1913.

-A very interesting photo taken in 1921, to the right is the electric tug, just behind is the steam powered version of the tug, which was not kept in service for very long.
-The three barges that are cruising beloned to the "Company General de Navigation" from Paris, the barges are horse/mule drawn.
+A very interesting photo taken in 1921, to the right is the electric tug, just behind is the steam-powered version of the tug, which was not kept in service for very long.
+The three barges that are cruising belonged to the "Company General de Navigation" from Paris, the barges are horse/mule-drawn.

-Horse drawn barges need very large rudders to maintain manouverability as there was no thrust or energy from a propellor.
+Horse-drawn barges need very large rudders to maintain manoeuvrability as there was no thrust or energy from a propellor.

 It is also interesting to notice the wooden poles that are still in place and hold the electric cable to power the tug.